rhomobile/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 Spaces exist in the Workspace path.

 **SOLUTION**<br>
 When RhoStudio launches for the first time, it prompts for the selection of  Workspace in which to store all files.
-The existance of spaces in this Workspace can cause applications to behave unpredictably.
+The existence of spaces in this Workspace can cause applications to behave unpredictably.
 To correct, remove spaces from the Workspace (Window>>Preferences>>Startup and Shutdown>>Workspaces).

 ### Ruby